If you or your family are U.S. citizens caught in a disaster or crisis in a foreign country, see:

 Are You Concerned About Family Abroad?

-If you’re in the U.S., but are concerned about family who may be caught in a foreign crisis, you can call the Office of American Citizens Services and Crisis Management (ACS).
-They can tell you about conditions that may affect safety and security.
-They can also give you travel warnings and alerts as well as country-specific information.
+If you’re in the U.S., but are concerned about family who may be caught in a foreign crisis, please read Ways to Locate Your Loved Ones in a Crisis Abroad.
+You may also call the Department of State to learn about conditions that may affect safety and security.
+They can give you travel warnings and alerts and country-specific information as well.

 - 1-888-407-4747 (From the U.S. and Canada)